anibali/docker-torch/README.md

 of docker-torch.
 Note that there are symlinks in lib64/, so you will need to copy the actual library and not a link (in my case it was `libcudnn.so.4.0.7`).

+If you don't plan on using CuDNN and don't want to download the library from NVIDIA, you can simply create a blank file called `libcudnn.so.4` instead.

 Build the image using the following command:

 ```sh